waku-org/specs/README.md

 # Waku Specifications

 Waku builds a family of privacy-preserving, censorship-resistant communication protocols for web3 applications.
-This repository contain RFCs from contributors wanting to imporve Waku protocols.
+This repository contain specification from contributors wanting to imporve Waku protocols.

 ## Resources
 Relvant Waku resouces related to the specifications located in this repository: